-The Global Allocative Efficiency of Deforestation [Job Market Paper] This paper first quantifies a global measure of inefficient and spatially misallocated agricultural deforestation: carbon emissions-intensive deforestation on land with low agricultural yields.
-I use granular spatial data and a trade general equilibrium model to identify a joint global supply curve of agricultural production and deforestation-based carbon emissions.
-Under a Pigouvian tax with a \$190 per ton social cost of carbon, 97% of carbon emissions from deforestation since 1982 are inefficient.
-Strikingly, these emissions are produced by 13% of the most carbon emissions intensive global agricultural land.
-Consequently, preventing these emissions costs only 6% of status quo agricultural production.
+The Global Allocative Efficiency of Deforestation [Job Market Paper] This paper quantifies global inefficient and spatially misallocated agricultural deforestation: carbon emissions-intensive deforestation on land with low agricultural yields.
+I overcome the limitations of a reduced form descriptive analysis by incorporating spatial cost differences, agricultural trade, and cross-country non-agricultural productivity in a trade general equilibrium model to estimate how they contribute to misallocation.
+Against a benchmark case with a Pigouvian tax at a \$190 per ton social cost of carbon, 97% of carbon emissions from deforestation since 1982 are inefficient.
+Strikingly, these emissions are produced by only 13% of global agricultural land.
+Preventing these emissions costs only 7% of status quo agricultural production, yielding welfare gains of \$6.6 trillion since 1982.
 However, an equity-efficiency tradeoff results: the tax burden falls on the poorest landowners.
-Lastly, if countries with carbon pricing policy apply these prices to deforestation, they would deliver 5% of Pigouvian emissions reductions.
-An evaluation of protected area policies in the European Union [In Submission] (with Arthur van Benthem, Mathias Reynaert, and Tristan Grupp) The European Union designates 26% of its landmass as a protected area, limiting economic development to favor biodiversity.
-This paper uses the staggered introduction of protected-area policies between 1985 and 2020 to study the selection of land for protection and the causal effect of protection on vegetation cover and nightlights.
-Our results reveal protection did not affect the outcomes in any meaningful way across four decades, all countries, protection cohorts, and a wide range of land and climate attributes.
-We conclude that European conservation efforts lack ambition because policymakers select land for protection not threatened by development.
+Lastly, if countries with carbon pricing policy apply these prices to deforestation, they would deliver 5% of emissions reductions achieved under the Pigouvian benchmark.
+An evaluation of protected area policies in the European Union [Revise and Resubmit: The Review of Economic Studies] (with Arthur van Benthem, Mathias Reynaert, and Tristan Grupp) The European Union designates 26% of its landmass as a protected area, limiting economic development to favor biodiversity.
+We use the staggered introduction of protected areas between 1985 and 2020 to study the selection of land for protection and the causal effect of protection on vegetation cover and nightlights.
+Protection did not affect these outcomes in any meaningful way across four decades, countries, protection cohorts, population density, or land, soil, and climate characteristics.
+We conclude that European conservation efforts lack ambition because policymakers protect land not threatened by development or choose weak protection levels on lands that face development pressure.
 Research Paper(s) in Progress: